annotatorB/schubert_dances/README.md

 # A list of internal milestones up until project milestone 2
 31.10
-* Typeset the final dances (our dataset are scores in MuseScore 3 format).
+* Typeset the final dances in MuseScore 3;
-* Explore XML structures of the scores.
+* Explore XML structures of the scores;
+* Musicological investigation: bibliography.

 07.11
+* Formulate hypotheses based on musicological insight, and identify relevant variables;
-* Decide on the inner representation of scores (we parse MuseScore 3 format to a cleaner, more usuable format).
+* Decide on the inner representation of scores (we parse MuseScore 3 format to a cleaner, more usuable format);
-* Finish the tool able to playback parsed scores.
+* Set-up tool able to playback parsed scores.

 14.11
 * First version of the parser, able to extract basic features such as: